Consistent Zero-Shot Imitation with Contrastive Goal Inference: Conclusion

-We introduced a framework for goal-conditioned maximum entropy inverse reinforcement learning that leverages self-supervised contrastive RL pretraining, automatic goal sampling, and a mean field variational goal inference model to enable zero-shot imitation from a single demonstration without access to an offline expert data during training.
-By re-framing reward inference as goal state inference and coupling this with CRL, our method learns transferable goal-conditioned policies that can generalize across diverse task distributions.
+We introduced a framework for goal-conditioned maximum entropy inverse reinforcement learning that leverages self-supervised contrastive RL pretraining, automatic goal sampling, and a mean field variational goal inference model to enable zero-shot imitation from a single demonstration.
+By re-framing reward inference as goal state inference and coupling this with CRL, our method learns transferable policies across diverse task distributions.
+Our results support a favorable re-evaluation of the expressiveness of goals as a summary of behavior and crucially proves theoretically consistent imitation.